cardinalby/js-concurrent/README.md

 - ✅ All tasks must succeed for the promise to resolve
 - ❌ If any task fails, remaining tasks are aborted and the promise rejects with the first error
-- 🛑 If `options.signal` is aborted, all tasks are aborted
+- 🛑 If `options.signal` is aborted, all tasks are aborted and new tasks are not started, the resulting Promise is rejected with the abort reason
 - 📊 Results maintain input order regardless of completion order

 #### Example